nibalizer/falco-workshop/workshop.md

 The container runtime environment is `containerd`.

-1. Installing the Helm Client (helm)
+### Setting up helm

-You may have the `helm` client installed already.
+You should have the `helm` client installed already.
 Verify with `which helm` on the command line.
-If you have `helm` already, skip to "Using the helm chart"
+If you don't have `helm` already, you can follow the instructions [here](https://github.com/IBM/helm101/tree/master/tutorial/Lab0).

-The Helm client (`helm`) can be installed from source or pre-built binary releases.
-In this lab, we are going to use the pre-built binary release (Linux amd64) from the Helm community.
-Refer to the [Helm install docs](https://helm.sh/docs/intro/install/) for more details.

-1. Download the [latest release of Helm v3](https://github.com/helm/helm/releases) for your environment, the steps below are for `Linux amd64`, adjust the examples as needed for your environment.

-2. Unpack it: `$ tar -zxvf helm-v3.<x>.<y>-linux-amd64.tgz`.

-3. Find the helm binary in the unpacked directory, and move it to its desired location: `mv linux-amd64/helm /usr/local/bin/helm`.
-It is best if the location you copy to is pathed, as it avoids having to path the helm commands.

-4. The Helm client is now installed and can be tested with the command, `helm help`.

-You are now ready to start using Helm.

 ### Using the helm chart